lauthieb/code-notes/README.md

 ## Overview

-The aim of this project is to be more efficient by providing a pretty cool : a "bloc-notes" for developers 😃
+The aim of this project is to make us more efficient by offering a pretty cool tool : a king of notepad for our code 😃📝

 ## Demo